benjyz/benjyz.github.io/_posts/2019-05-19-decisions.markdown

 The analysis of decisions in the context of blockchain systems is complicated, in particular the relationship between incentive and choice.
 Algorithms can now define monetary payoffs, which is a powerful tool.
 Money is a tool to communicate what is considered valuable and therefore codifies decisions in a fundamental way.
 Property clubs have different ways and processes for decision making.
-"The proof-of-work also solves the problem of determining representation in majority decision making. [...]
-The majority decision is represented by the longest chain, which has the greatest proof-of-work effort invested in it."
+The [Bitcoin whitepaper](https://nakamotoinstitute.org/bitcoin/) contains some passages about the decision making process: "The proof-of-work also solves the problem of determining representation in majority decision making. [...]
+The majority decision is represented by the longest chain, which has the greatest proof-of-work effort invested in it.  [...]
+They vote with their CPU power, expressing their acceptance of valid blocks by working on extending them and rejecting invalid blocks by refusing to work on them.
+Any needed rules and incentives can be enforced with this consensus mechanism."